 I made it a point to take in Michigan’s Little Bavaria outside both during the day as well as at night, and I found the town to give off a completely different, yet similar, festive vibe no matter the color of the sky.

-Walking in the Heart of Downtown
+Walking in the Heart of Downtown Frankenmuth at Christmastime

 Walking along Main Street in the heart of town between the Frankenmuth Brewery and River Place Shops, I experienced the holiday displays in and around each storefront.
 The colors and architecture of each building also brought feelings of joy.
-Zak & Mac’s Chocolate House was my personal favorite.
+Zak & Mac’s Chocolate Haus was my personal favorite.

 The facades of the two popular, all-you-can-eat chicken restaurants in town were a special focus.
 I hung around the outside of The Bavarian Inn Restaurant and Zehnder’s of Frankenmuth to capture the decorative buildings and masses of people.

 It was magical to see the holiday tree lit up at night at the Visitor Center, as well as to experience the Peace on Earth display while headed down to the Cass River behind the Lager Mill Beer Store.

-Tip: To warm up take the kids on an inside Gnome Hunt and/or secure some delicious specialty coffee drinks at The Harvest Coffeehouse.
+TIP: To warm up take the kids on an inside Gnome Hunt and/or secure some delicious specialty coffee drinks at The Harvest Coffeehouse.

 Shopping in the Frankenmuth Outdoors

 I made my way to Christkindlmarkt and some Frankenmuth outdoors shopping while on Main Street.
 I soaked in the smell of fresh evergreens, garland, and wreathes as I walked into the tents of a shopping experience truly representing a traditional outdoor European Christmas Market.

 A more traditional outdoor shopping (mall) experience exists at the River Place Shops.
 As I crossed into the mall at night on the holiday light bridge over the Cass River, I was surprised that I immediately felt like I was roaming a small German village.

 The Covered Wooden Bridge